Philippine Airlines Flight 434: Aftermath

 Manila police were able to track the batteries used in the bomb and many of its contents from Okinawa back to Manila.
 Police uncovered Yousef's plan on the night of January 6 and the early morning of January 7, 1995, and Yousef was arrested a month later in Pakistan.
 He was extradited back to the United States to face trial wherein the New York Supreme Court gave him a life sentence with an additional 240 years.
 Yousef concurrently serves his terms at the ADX Florence prison.
 Ramzi Yousef's accomplices also received 240 years in prison.

 The flight deck and cabin crew members were commended by President Fidel Ramos for their "professional handling of a potentially disastrous situation" and went their separate ways following the incident.
 Ed Reyes transferred to Cebu Pacific to work as an Administrative Check Pilot, flight instructor, and DC-9 captain until his retirement in 2002.
 He served as Board Secretary and Director of Airlink International Aviation School, also working as an aviation course professor in the same institution until his death on February 14, 2007, from prostate cancer.
 First Officer Jaime Herrera was later promoted to Captain and continued to fly for Philippine Airlines until his retirement in 2008.
 He died on March 27, 2021, at the age of 73.
 Systems Engineer Dexter Comendador also moved to Cebu Pacific in 1998 and served as a management pilot in that company, then moved to Philippines AirAsia in 2011 where he served as COO and was later appointed as interim CEO in July 2016 and CEO in January 2017.
 Comendador retired in July 2019.

 The aircraft, then registered as EI-BWF, was later converted to a cargo configuration as Boeing 747-283B(SF).
 It subsequently changed hands several times, always to air cargo companies, and was finally placed in storage in 2007 at Châteauroux-Centre "Marcel Dassault" Airport.

-Philippine Airlines still uses flight number 434, but it currently operates as a Cebu–Narita sector that utilizes an Airbus A321 or A330.
-The airline retired its last 747 aircraft in September 2014.
-PAL still operates a Manila-Tokyo (Narita and Haneda) sector separately.

 In popular culture

-The events of Flight 434 were featured in "Bomb on Board", a Season 3 (2005) episode of the Canadian TV series Mayday (called Air Emergency and Air Disasters in the United States and Air Crash Investigation in the UK and elsewhere around the world).
+The events of Flight 434 were featured in "Bomb on Board", a Season 3 episode of the Canadian TV series Mayday (called Air Emergency and Air Disasters in the United States and Air Crash Investigation in the UK and elsewhere around the world).
 Filipino Canadian actor Von Flores portrayed Captain Reyes while Canadian actor and comedian Sam Kalilieh played Ramzi Yousef.